“To dare is to lose one’s footing momentarily.

 To not dare is to lose oneself.” — Soren Kierkegaard

-Over the decades we have been told time and again how the great Billy Conn was foolish to go for the knockout against Joe Louis in round 13 of their classic 1941 encounter for the heavyweight championship of the world.
+Over the decades we have been told time and again how the great Billy Conn was foolish to go for the knockout against Joe Louis in round thirteen of their classic 1941 encounter for the heavyweight championship of the world.
 It is one of boxing’s most famous platitudes and it is rare to find a dissenting opinion.
-Some even called Billy’s decision to go for the kill downright stupid, an opinion given credence by Conn himself in his famous post-fight comment: “What’s the use of being Irish if you can’t be dumb?”
+Some even called Billy’s decision to go for the kill downright stupid, an opinion given credence by Conn himself in his famous post-fight comments.
+“I lost my head and a million bucks,” he said in his dressing room shortly after the legendary duel.
+Seconds later he was asked why he went for the knockout, the question prompting the immortal line: “What’s the use of being Irish if you can’t be thick?”

 But is it?

-When Billy Conn went out for that fateful 13th round against “The Brown Bomber,” the facts and evidence were these:
+When Billy Conn answered the bell for that fateful thirteenth round, the facts and evidence were these:

-1. He could hurt Louis and had badly staggered him.
+1. Conn could hurt Louis and had badly staggered him more than once.

-2. Louis hadn’t been able to hurt him to any appreciable degree.
+2. Louis had not been able to hurt Conn to any appreciable degree.

-3. He was out-boxing and out-punching Louis, often beginning and always ending every exchange.
+3. Conn was out-boxing and out-punching Louis, often beginning and always ending every exchange.

 Was Louis still a danger to stop Billy?
 Of course he was.
-Joe was always a danger to stop anyone.
+The champion, one of the greatest punchers in pugilistic history, was always a danger to stop anyone.
 And indeed the “smart” move would have been for Conn to keep out-boxing the champion until the final bell and be happy with winning the decision.
 But does that automatically make his decision to go for the kill “dumb”?

-But Clay won the bout, so he, Dundee, and everyone involved were “brilliant” and knew what they were doing all along.
+But the future Muhammad Ali won the bout, so he, Dundee, and everyone involved were “brilliant” and knew what they were doing all along.
 Pass the cigars and sing praises to the stellar game plan.
 He would be given similar praise a decade later after seemingly tempting suicide with George Foreman by fighting off the ropes against the thunderous-punching champion, only to tire the big Texan out and stop him in eight.

 Is it not conceivable that we would be singing similar praises in the direction of Billy Conn’s legacy had his risk paid off and he won the heavyweight championship of the world on that legendary New York City night in 1941?